adjtomo/seisflows/docs/instructions_remote.rst

 within ``/home/tests/checkers``.

 For now, the inversion will run only a single event on only a single processor.
-Once we verify that everything is working correctly in thise case, we can move on to multiple events and multiple processors by modifying ``parameters.py``.
+Once we verify that everything is working correctly in this case, we can move on to multiple events and multiple processors by modifying ``parameters.py``.